 When should I get travel insurance?

 Travel insurance acts as a safety net.
-It protects your from a range of travel risks that can happen both at home and abroad.
+It protects you from a range of travel risks that can happen both at home and abroad.
 Buy your policy as soon as you’ve booked any part of your trip.
 By doing so, you’ll be able to take advantage of the cancellation elements of the policy should anything go wrong.

 What are the different types of travel insurance policies?

 Broadly speaking, there are two types of travel insurance: Single trip and annual policies.

 - Single trip coverage.
 This policy type covers you for one continuous journey, which can include multiple destinations.
 Coverage ends once you return home.

 - Annual-multi trip coverage.
 Annual policies provide you with protection for multiple trips throughout a 12-month period.

-Within the two coverage types there are various options you can select:
+Within the two coverage types, there are various options to choose from:

 - International.
-If you’re heading abroad for your next vacation, pick an international policy.
+If you’re heading abroad for your next vacation, compare international insurance policies.
 Be sure the policy covers the region you’re traveling to.

 - Domestic.
 Domestic travel insurance provides you with coverage for traveling around the US.
 However, most policies require that you travel at least 100 miles away from home.

 - Comprehensive.
-Comprehensive plans cover trip cancellation or delay, baggage delay and loss, trip interruption, as well as medical and medical evacuation.
+Comprehensive plans cover trip cancellation or delay, baggage delay and loss and trip interruption, as well as medical and medical evacuation.
 Insurers generally offer basic, mid-range and high-end plans.

 - Cruise.
 Some comprehensive policies cover cruises as standard.
-Other insurers require you either get a cruise-specific policy or add a cruise option to your existing policy.
+Other insurers require you either get a cruise-specific insurance policy or add a cruise option to your existing policy.

 - Medical only.
-Medical only is great for people who are traveling light and only want to pay for cost of emergency medical expenses.
+Medical only is great for people who only want to pay for the cost of emergency medical expenses.

 - Cancellation only.
 Coverage when unexpected events force you to cancel your vacation.
 Be sure to check the listed reasons for cancellation outlined in your certificate travel insurance.